stefnotch/aftermath-editor/README.md

 # mathml-editor

-A prototype of a MathML editor.
+(Dang, I need a better name for this project.)

+> A user-first mathematics editor that understands your formulas

+This is currently a work-in-progress.
 See it in action at https://stefnotch.github.io/mathml-editor

-Dang, I'll need a good name for this project.

 Explanation of what this is.